|EUROPEAN PERFORMANCE PRODUCTS|

 How long will it take me to pay the duty at the border myself?

 It has been our experience that the process takes only about 15 minutes.
 When you are ready to import your BMW to the US, simply drive to the border and let the border official know that you wish to import the vehicle that you are driving into the US.
 The official will ask you to pull over and see another official in the importation office.
 The second official will ask you for you bill of sale, Ontario registration papers, and your letter of compliance from BMW Canada.
-The official will inspect the m.p.h. speedometer in your car.
-The official will then calculate the rate of duty based on the information that you present and hand you an official import form.
+The official may inspect the VIN of the car and may inspect the m.p.h. speedometer in your car.
+The official will then calculate the rate of duty based on the information that you present .
 He will then ask you to pay the duty.
-Once the duty is paid, you are free to leave and register your car in your own state of residence.
+Once the duty is paid he will hand you a federal import Form 7501.
+Make sure the Form is stamped by the official before you leave.
+This Form is used to show your local DMV and Canadian officials that you properly imported the vehicle into the USA.
+You can now title your car in your own state of residence.

 Do I have to pay Canadian sales taxes on my purchase?